kracr/owl2bench/README.md

 # Usage 2

 We are also providing the java code (if user wants to change the configurations/density of each node).
 User can download the project repository.
-After downloading user just need to import this maven project and then user can change the min-max variables in ConfigFile.java and run Generator.java with arguments : Number of Universities, Seed and Required OWL 2 Profile (same as above)
+After downloading user just need to import this maven project and then user can change the min-max variables in ConfigFile.java and run Generator.java with arguments : Number of Universities, Seed and Required OWL 2 Profile (same as above).
+Required files are already present in the project directory.

 # Note: